ShaunaTominey.jpg

 Research- and data-informed decision making in support of student success.

 Our district will need to grapple with questions related to what success on the path to graduation means and how to measure success over time.
-Research must underscore policies and practice, including decisions associated with safe return to in-person learning; curriculum choices and teaching approaches; and continuous evaluation of what is working and for whom.
+Research must underscore policies and practice, including continuous evaluation of what is working and for whom.
 We must also recognize the limitations of these approaches and ground district decisions in student and family goals with attention to what is feasible from the perspective of our educators.

 Curricula and instruction emphasizing equity, inclusion, and anti-racism.All students and families must feel safe and welcome in Corvallis schools.
 Students need access to curricula, materials, and role models that are meaningful and reflect their i…

-Curricula and instruction emphasizing equity, inclusion, and anti-racism.
+Curricula and instruction emphasizing equity, inclusion, and belonging.

-All students and families must feel safe and welcome in Corvallis schools.
+Every student and family must feel safe and welcome in Corvallis schools.
 Students need access to curricula, materials, and role models that are meaningful and reflect their individual and family identities so that they see themselves and one another reflected in their community.
-Our public schools must be a place where students have equitable access to social and educational opportunities and where all students and their families find belonging.
+Public schools must be a place where students have equitable access to social and educational opportunities and where all students and their families find belonging.

 Strengthened partnerships to effectively leverage community resources.Oregon’s Student Success Act provides significant investment to support community thriving.
 Deepening partnerships with early learning and parenting systems, after-school programs…